rhjacobsen/CN_workshops/README.md

 When you create network topologies in GNS3 using the software GUI client, the devices created need to be hosted and run by a server process.

 When you have installed the GNS3, I recommend that you proceed to create [your first GNS3 topology](https://docs.gns3.com/docs/getting-started/your-first-gns3-topology/#!) following the guidelines to get to know the GNS3 GUI and to see if the GNS3 is installed correctly.

-<a name="hw_reqs"></a>
-## Minimum hardware requirements

-According to the GNS3 web page, the following are the minimum requirements for a Windows GNS3 environment:
-- Processor: 2 or more Logical cores
-- Virtualization: Virtualization extensions required.
-You may need to enable this via your computer's BIOS.
-- Memory: 4 GB RAM
-- Storage: 1GB available space.
-- Additional Notes: You may need additional storage for your operating system and device images.

 ## Software installation steps (for Windows)